How can naturopathy nourish your soul?

 To ensure you are receiving the best possible naturopathic care, check that your practitioner is registered with an association such as the Australian Register of Naturopaths and Herbalists (ARONAH).
 The standards for registration with ARONAH have been designed to mirror the government requirements for regulated professions set out by the Australian Health Practitioner Regulation Agency (AHPRA).

-In Australia today, many naturopaths incorporate evidence-based health science as part of their practice, and reputable naturopaths clearly communicate that they are not qualified to diagnose or treat disease.
+In Australia today, many naturopaths incorporate evidence-based health science as part of their practice, and reputable naturopaths clearly communicate that they are not qualified to diagnose disease.
 The Naturopathic Practitioners Association of Australia explicitly states that naturopaths “work alongside” medical doctors with the aim of ensuring the best possible “patient-centred” health outcomes.

 Benefits of naturopathy